Ned Kelly (2003 film): Plot

-After saving a young boy from drowning and being awarded a "hero sash" when he was himself a 10-year-old, Ned Kelly grows up in the British colony of Victoria where he was born.
+After saving a young boy from drowning and being awarded a "hero sash" at the age of ten, Ned Kelly grows up in the colony of Victoria where he was born.
 The son of a Catholic Irish settler, he lives with his widowed mother Ellen, his younger brother Dan, and his two younger sisters Kate and Grace.
 Ned's best friend Joe and Dan's best friend Steve are also often at the house.
-One day in 1871, when he is 17 years old, he sees a white mare grazing alone in the outback.
-He rides it into town to impress a local girl named Jane, only to be arrested and subsequently imprisoned for supposedly stealing the horse, even though it had actually been stolen by an acquaintance of his, Wild Wright.
+One day in 1871, when Ned is 17 years old, he sees a white mare grazing alone.
+He rides it into town to impress a local girl named Jane.
+He is arrested, charged and convicted, and imprisoned for stealing the mare.
+But it was stolen by Wild Wright, an acquaintance.

-He is released and comes home three years later, and starts helping his family with their small horse-breeding farm located near Beechworth.
-He takes vengeance on Wild Wright by beating him in a prizefight, and befriends Julia Cook, the beautiful wife of an English land owner who lives nearby.
-One night at a bar, a local constable named Fitzpatrick is abusively courting Kate.
-Ned intervenes and hostilities erupt with Fitzpatrick and his fellow officers.
+After Ned is released and returns home three years later, he starts helping his family with their small horse-breeding farm located near Beechworth.
+He takes vengeance on Wild Wright by beating him in a bare-knuckle prizefight.
+He befriends Julia Cook, the beautiful wife of a wealthy landowner who lives nearby.

+One night at a bar, a local constable named Fitzpatrick is harassing Ned's sister Kate.
+When Ned intervenes, hostilities erupt with Fitzpatrick and his fellow officers.
 To get back at Ned, they take the Kellys' horses, but with the help of his brother and their friends, Ned steals them back.

-Some nights later, while Ned and Julia are consummating their blossoming passion in the Cooks' stables, Fitzpatrick shows up at the Kelly farm and asks to see Kate; when she once more rejects him, he tries to arrest Dan for horse stealing, invoking non-existent warrants for him and Ned.
-A fight ensues and Fitzpatrick is wounded, and falsely reports that it's Ned Kelly who shot him.
-In retaliation, the police arrest Ned's mother.
+Some nights later, while Ned and Julia make love in the Cooks' stables, Fitzpatrick shows up at the Kelly farm and asks to see Kate.
+When she rejects him again, he tries to arrest Dan for horse stealing, invoking non-existent warrants for him and Ned.
+In the ensuing fight, Fitzpatrick is wounded, and falsely reports that Ned Kelly shot him.
+The police retaliate by arresting Ned's mother.

-Ned asks Julia to testify he was with her the night Fitzpatrick was at the Kelly's farm, but she refuses, saying that she would be disgraced by the public acknowledgement of their affair and her husband would take her children away.
+Ned asks Julia to testify he was with her the night Fitzpatrick was at the Kelly's farm.
+She refuses, saying that she would be disgraced by the acknowledgement of their affair and her husband would take her children away.
 Ned, Dan, Joe and Steve become outlaws on the run.
-They later meet a patrol in the bushland and kill three officers in a shoot-out, despite Ned's efforts to have nobody get hurt.
-During the following months the "Kelly Gang" avoids capture, living in the outback, often without food.
+They later meet a patrol in the bushland and kill three officers in a shoot-out, although Ned tried to avoid casualties.
+During the following months the "Kelly Gang" avoids capture, living in the bush, and often going hungry.
 On one occasion, Julia gives them shelter at her farm while her husband is away.